Sudan Revolutionary Front formed

 The SRF also called upon the international community to take a clear stand on the NCP’s use of food as a weapon of war.

-Nimr Abdel Rahman, spokesperson of the SLA-AW told Radio Dabanga, “The coming days will witness completion of the structures of the front and start work in all parts of Sudan to change the system.”
+Nimr Abdelrahman, spokesman for the SLA-AW told Radio Dabanga, “The coming days will witness completion of the structures of the front and start work in all parts of Sudan to change the system.”

 Meanwhile, the JEM also stressed on the importance of the formalization of the Kauda alliance.
-Spokesperson Jibril Adam Bilal said, “The coalition alliance is a step in the right direction towards overthrowing the regime in Khartoum.
+Spokesman Jibril Bilal said, “The coalition alliance is a step in the right direction towards overthrowing the regime in Khartoum.
 All marginalized forces should join in.”

 Hostile act: Sudanese government

-The Sudanese government reacted strongly to the SRF by calling it a hostile act.
-El Obeid Ahmed Marawah spokesperson of the Sudanese foreign ministry told Radio Dabanga in an interview that the coalition was ‘no good.’
+The Sudanese government reacted strongly to the formation of the SRF by calling it a hostile act.
+El Obeid Marawah, spokesman for the Sudanese foreign ministry told Radio Dabanga in an interview that the coalition was ‘no good.’

 “We saw the work of the National Rally in 1993 which aimed to overthrow the regime through military action and failed,” he said.